Flow-mediated dilation: Clinical significance

+Normotensive overweight/obese patients who were salt restricted for six weeks showed an endothelin 1 (ET-1) decrease of 14% associated with a 45% increase in FMD.
+ET-1 has autocrine action on endothelial cells causing the release of nitric oxide.
+Another study using middle-aged or older adults with moderately elevated blood pressure taking sodium chloride tablets or placebo tablets for a few weeks showed that sodium restriction increased nitric oxide and tetrahydrobiopterin (BH4) resulting in improved FMD without affecting blood pressure.
+The suppression of endothelium production of nitric oxide is the result of oxidative stress on the vasculature.
+Similar to the effects of salt, a high-fat meal can increase oxidative stress, reduce nitric oxide availability and reduce FMD.

+A study of randomized controlled trials of the effects of cocoa and chocolate suggested a reciprocal relationship between insulin resistance and endothelia function (FMD).
+Both cocoa and chocolate increase FMD in a dose-dependent manner, believed to be related to a reduction in cardiovascular disease risk.

 The clinical value of FMD is limited by the fact that FMD is difficult to measure, requiring a skilled and well-trained clinician.

 Effects of exercise

 A study of healthy young men who normally take over 10,000 steps per day, but were restricted to less than 5,000 steps per day for five days showed impaired FMD in the popliteal (leg) artery, but not the brachial (arm) artery.
 The reduction of leg FMD caused by prolonged sitting can be reduced by fidgeting (periodic leg movement).

 An eight-week program of brisk walking resulted in a 50% increase in brachial artery FMD in middle-aged and older men, but failed to produce this benefit in estrogen-deficient post-menopausal women.

 Forty-five minutes of cycling exercise before sitting has been shown to eliminate the impaired leg FMD due to three hours of sitting.
 Athletes over age 40 show greater FMD than their age-matched peers.

 A meta-analysis of 182 subjects showed twice the improvement in FMD resulting from high-intensity interval training compared to endurance training.